johankraft/DevAlertDemoSTM32L475/README.md

 ## Loading the demo project

-The development tool used for this demo project is SW4STM32, available at https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32
+This demo project is for the SW4STM32 development tools.
+If you don't already have it installed, get it from https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32.

-To open and build the project in SW4STM32, follow the following steps:
+Import the project files using the following steps:

+- Clone or copy this repository from Gihub to a suitable location on your computer.

-- Import the files into a new project using "Import...", "Projects from Folder or Archive".
+- In SW4STM32, select "File" -> "Import..." -> "General" -> "Projects from Folder or Archive".

-UPDATE THIS - WHAT IS ACTUALLY NEEDED?
-CAN YOU OMIT THE TOP PROJECT?
-- Select the root folder of this repository and make sure to include all projects found.
-- Right-click on the "aws_demos" project and select "Build project".
+- In the Import window, click on "Directory..." and select the project in the following folder:

-CREATE A DEBUG CONFIGURATION?

-To connect to Wifi and AWS IoT Core, you need to update aws_clientcredential.h and aws_clientcredential_keys.h (see \demos\include) as described on https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html.

-## Uploading DevAlert data
+	/projects/st/stm32l475_discovery/ac6/aws_demos

+- Select "Finish" and the project will be loaded.

+## Build Configurations

-This demo contains two "build configurations" showing two different methods for uploading the data:
+This demo contains two "build configurations" demonstrating two different methods for uploading the DevAlert data:
+The build configuration is selected under "Project" -> "Build Configurations" -> "Set Active".
+You should see the following options:

+- "Debug-SerialOnly" uploads to your DevAlert evaluation account via the host computer, using the Virtual COM port on the onboard STLINK debugger.
+  This is easy to get started with for evaluation and a similar setup can also be used for test monitoring.

 - "Debug" uploads directly to AWS IoT Core using a Wi-Fi network.
-- "Debug-SerialOnly" uploads via the host computer using the Virtual COM port on the onboard STLINK debugger.
+This is more representative for deployed operation.
+  But it requires a bit more configuration, including an AWS account configured for DevAlert and a full DevAlert account with AWS support.
+  This is provided on request by contacting support@percepio.com.

+You probably want to start with "Debug-SerialOnly" to begin with.

+## Building and Running the Demo

-The build configuration is selected under "Project" -> "Build Configurations" -> "Set Active".
-The following sections explain how to use them.
+First, make sure you have selected what build configuration to use under "Project" -> "Build Configurations" -> "Set Active".

+Next, we start a debug session.
+This will also build the project.

+- Right-click on the "aws_demos" project and selecting "Debug as" -> "Ac6 STM32 C/C++ Application".
+  This will start the debug session, with the execution halted in main.

+- Select "Resume (F8)" to start execution (the green triangle button)

+- Open a terminal program on the right COM port to view the output.
+You should see something like:

+	------ Starting up DevAlert demo ------

+	1 9 [Tmr Svc] Firmware revision: v1.0-LatestDevBuild

+	2 14 [Tmr Svc] Upload method: Serial (upload via host computer)

+	3 22 [DemoTask1] Provoking random errors...

+	4 2027 [DemoTask1] Test case: Buffer overrun

+The demo has four intentional errors that are captured and reported using DevAlert.
+These are selected randomly and the device will restart after each reported error.

+For the data to be visible in DevAlert, you also need to configure the data upload.

-### Uploading via the STLINK COM port ("Debug-SerialOnly")
+## Uploading via STLINK VCOM ("Debug-SerialOnly")

 This method is easiest to get started with and doesn't require any AWS account or cloud-side configuration.
-The only things needed is a DevAlert evaluation account (https://devalert.io/auth/signup), a terminal program like Teraterm, and Python installed.
+The only things needed are:

+- Your DevAlert evaluation account.
+If you don't have this already, sign up at https://devalert.io/auth/signup and you get the account immidiatly.
+- A terminal program like Teraterm
+- Python installed

 The rest is provided in this repository.

 In this configuration, the DFM library outputs the data as hex strings to the serial VCOM interface.
-This way, it can be received using a plain terminal program.
+The data is received using a terminal program (together with other output) and logged to a text file.
-The terminal program is configured to log the data to a text file, which is processed by the DevAlert tools and then uploaded to the cloud.
+The text file is then processed by the DevAlert tools and the data is uploaded to the cloud.
 This can run continously and upload multiple alerts from the device over a long time period, if needed.

-(Demo application) ---> (STLINK VCOM/USB) ---> (DevAlert desktop tools) ---> (DevAlert cloud account)
+(STM32L4 Board: Demo application) ---> STLINK VCOM/USB ---> (Host computer: DevAlert desktop tools) ---> (DevAlert cloud account)

 For the terminal program we mostly use Teraterm, but any terminal program with a logging capability should work.

-The processing by the DevAlert desktop tools consists of two steps:
-- devalertserial.py - Extracts the data from the terminal log file and converts to binary.
-- Upload to cloud, using one of the upload tools:
+On the host computer, the cloud upload is done using one of the following tools:

 	- devalerthttps - uploads to your DevAlert evaluation account (hosted by Percepio)

-  - devalerts3 - uploads to your Amazon S3 bucket ("bring-your-own-storage")
+	- devalerts3 - uploads to your Amazon S3 bucket (hosted by the device builder)

-In this demo, we use the devalerthttps tool for the upload, which uploads to Percepio-hosted storage in your DevAlert evaluation account.
-This is not intended for direct upload from devices or production data, but is very easy to get started with.
+In this demo, we use the devalerthttps tool for the upload.
+This is not intended for direct upload from devices, but is easier to get started with.

-#### Setup
+To use it, follow the following steps:

 1. Install Python if you don't already have it.